Our Impact

 The Forum quickly became the world’s most comprehensive effort to help journalists cover the COVID-19 crisis.
 In 2021, it was honored by the Online News Association with the ONA Community Award for the service it provided to global reporters during the pandemic.
 And it has created a community eager to help one another combat mis/disinformation, access data, and provide advice on everything from safety precautions to audience engagement.

-• Produced nearly 1,200 COVID-19 related resources in eight languages attracting almost half a million views on ICFJ’s International Journalists Network (IJNet), the go-to multilingual professional resource for journalists around the world.
+- Produced 1,300 crisis related resources in eight languages attracting almost half a million views on ICFJ’s International Journalists Network (IJNet), the go-to multilingual professional resource for journalists around the world.

 IJNet has supplemented Forum programming by publishing practical, timely resources to support the critical reporting journalists are carrying out.
-These include recaps of Forum webinars with key quotes and takeaways for journalists to use in their reporting.
-Other resources include articles that highlight efforts to combat misinformation, provide advice for reporting on vaccination campaigns, and offer tips for covering sensitive issues such as human rights violations.
+These included recaps of Forum webinars with key quotes and takeaways for journalists to use in their reporting.
+Other resources highlighted efforts to combat misinformation, provided advice for reporting on vaccination campaigns, and offered tips for covering sensitive issues such as human rights violations.

 News media are conduits of information to their communities, increasing knowledge and holding officials accountable.
-Journalists are playing a critical role in providing fact-based, accurate information to the public on a scale we’ve never before experienced.
+Journalists play a critical role in providing fact-based, accurate information to the public on a scale we’ve never before experienced.

 The Forum demonstrates the power of ICFJ’s active network to catalyze better-informed reporting.